-The WriQ extension is a Google Chrome extension and a Microsoft Word Add-In that helps teachers instantly assess student writing and provide valuable feedback, all done seamlessly through Google Docs.
+WriQ is a Google Chrome extension and a Microsoft Word Add-In that helps teachers instantly assess student writing and provide valuable feedback, all done seamlessly through Google Docs.
 WriQ is also a writing achievement tool used to assess and motivate student writing while providing automated meaningful feedback and delivering a standardized benchmark for grading.

 Adding the WriQ Extension

 To begin using the WriQ extension, you’ll have to first add it to your Google Chrome browser through the Chrome Web Store.
-This will install the extension that can be used in Google Docs.
+Open a Google Doc and a WriQ Welcome window will popup.

 If you are a teacher, you will need to identify yourself as shown below:

 Once you do that, it will open up the WriQ tab on the right side of the document.

 Students will need to click on Let's Get Started.
 This will open a series of windows that will guide the student on how to use WriQ to assist their writing.